meekcodes1/deep-learning-challenge/README.md

 # deep-learning-challenge

 This repo contains an analysis of fictional "Alphabet Soup" company.
-The objective is to create a neural network to predict the likelihood of successful funding.
+The objective is to create a neural network to accurately select successful funding applicants.

 Initial Model:
 - "AlphabetSoupCharity.ipynb" contains the initial model code